eteran/nedit-ng/README.md

   active developer community, making it significantly easier for contributions to be made by the open source community.

-### Some things which couldn't be faithfully ported :-(

-There aren't many of them, but some things just can't be done in Qt to my knowlege.

-* Secondary selection stuff.
-NEdit (apparently) has some features involing X11's secondary selection system.
-I honestly had no idea these existed before starting this project.
-And it seems that secondary selections are not a terribly popular concept.
-Qt has no first class support for this.
-So I am a bit torn about how much effort should be put into trying to reproduce these features manually.

 Version 1.0's goal is to be a nearly 1:1 port of the original NEdit.
 Once that is complete some post 1.0 goals are already planned:

 * Cross platform
 * Internationalization!
-* Python scripting support in addition to the built-in macro system
+* Python/LUA scripting support in addition to the built-in macro system
 * An improved preferences system
 * Extensibility though plugins
 * Sessions, meaning that you can save and restore an edit session (such as